 Which entrance to Great Smoky Mountains National Park should I take?

 Great Smoky has three main entrances and a smattering of smaller inlets.
 The Gatlinburg, Tenn./Sugarlands entrance is the most popular for tourists interested in attractions and auto touring.
 The Townsend, Tenn. and Oconaluftee/Cherokee, N. Carolina entrances cater more to the traveler interested in outdoor recreation and adventure vacations.
 The remote Cataloochee entrance is the best place for elk viewing, and the Lake Fontana entrance gives you access to lake sports and famous motorcycle rides right outside the park.
 The latter is also the way Appalachian Trail hikers enter the park.

 How should I get to Great Smoky?

 Most people drive to the park.
-Here are some road trip ideas.
+Check out our road trip ideas.
 There are four major airports within a day’s drive of the park including Knoxville, Tenn. and Charlotte, N. Carolina.
 Once you get to the park, you will need a car or tour transportation to get around unless you ride the Gatlinburg trolley.